 - Once you know your advocacy objectives, targets and messages, you can start thinking about your advocacy activities.
-You need to ask yourself how can you best convey your messages?
-This can include bi-lateral meetings, organized negotiations, media events, trainings, published reports and awareness-raising campaigns. - When planning your activities, consider: - Timing of the activity, possibly tying it to other events/occasions, e.g. visits of high-level UN officials; international days; release of UN reports; - Format or type of advocacy activity, e.g. whether the advocacy target is more likely to respond to a small private meeting or a large public event; - Messenger(s), e.g. whether to convey the message directly or through other actors; - Resources that are needed versus resources that are available for advocacy (e.g. staff, funding, capacity).
+You need to ask yourself how you can best convey your messages?
+This could include bilateral meetings, organized negotiations, media events, training sessions, published reports and awarenessraising campaigns. - When planning your activities, consider: - Timing of the activity, possibly tying it to other events/occasions, e.g., visits of high-level United Nations officials; international days; release of United Nations reports. - Format or type of advocacy activity, e.g., whether the advocacy target is more likely to respond to a small private meeting or a large public event. - Messenger(s), e.g., whether to convey the message directly or through other actors. - Resources that are needed versus resources that are available for advocacy (e.g., staff, funding, capacity).